Yuliia-M-QA/profile-description/README.md

 ## Hobby

 - Billiard: piramide, snooker
-- Cars: I like to drive and do it daily )
+- I like to drive and do it daily )
 - 11.2024 Finalist of the Dev Challenge XXI
 - 11.2021 Finalist of the Dev Challenge XVIII
 - 11.2020 Finalist of the Dev Challenge XVII